Stable moduli spaces of odd-dimensional manifold triads: Pairs of spaces and manifolds.

-\begin{prop}[Existence] Let $W:M\leadsto N$ be a triad cobordism, then there exists a triad handle decomposition of $W$ relative to $M.$ In fact, such decomposition can be found where either right or left handles are not present. \end{prop} \begin{proof} In this and the following proofs, we take the perspective that a triad cobordism $W:M\leadsto N$ is a cobordism of manifolds with boundary from $(M,\partial M)$ to $(N,\partial N)$ by taking the triad $(W,\hb W\cup \partial_1 W,\vb W)$ (see \cref{compare to bnr}).
-By combining \cite[Lemma 2.1]{BNR}, \cite[Lemma 2.10]{BNR} with \cite[Thm.
+\begin{prop}[Existence] Let $W:M\leadsto N$ be a triad cobordism, then there exists a triad handle decomposition of $W$ relative to $M.$ In fact, such decomposition can be found where either right or left handles are not present. \end{prop} \begin{proof}

+By combining \cite[Lemma 2.10]{BNR} with \cite[Thm.
 2.27]{BNR}, we see that a Morse function on a cobordism of manifolds with boundary $(\Omega,Y)$ from $\Sigma_0$ to $\Sigma_1$ (in the sense of \cite{BNR}) gives rise to a filtration of the pair $(\Omega,Y)$ where at each step is obtained from the previous by attaching a handle of one of types above (where we see $\Omega$ as a $4$-ad by taking $\partial_1 \Omega=\emptyset$).
 Moreover, these handles are attached along subsets of the stable and unstable manifolds of each critical point.
-Coming back to $W$, since $\partial_1 W$ is diffeomorphic to a product $\vb M\times [0,1]$, we see that there exists a Morse function on $W$ without critical points in $\partial_1 W$.
+We now specify to $(\Omega,Y)=(W,\hb W\cup \partial_1 W)$.
+Since $\partial_1 W$ is diffeomorphic to a product $\vb M\times [0,1]$, we see that there exists a Morse function on $W$ without critical points in $\partial_1 W$, as one can find a classical Morse function on $Y=\hb W\cup \partial_1W$ without critical points in $\partial_1 W$ and then extend it to a Morse function on $W$ by \cite[Lemma 2.1]{BNR}.
 Moreover, by definition, the gradient flow (for some metric on $W$) of this Morse function is everywhere tangent to $\partial_1 W$.
 We see that there exists a collar of $\partial_1 W$ which is disjoint from the stable and unstable manifolds of all critical points.
 Thus, the induced filtration of pairs $(W,\hb W)$ induces the trivial filtration on $\partial_1 W$ and thus corresponds to a triad handle decomposition.
 We conclude that triad handle decompositions exist.
 The extra conclusion follows from the proof of \cite[Lemma 2.1]{BNR}, where a Morse function is constructed where the boundary critical points are solely of one type. \end{proof}

 \begin{rmk}[Triad handle decompositions from classical] Let $(M,\hb M)$ be a manifold pair and $W':\hb M\leadsto \hb N$ be a cobordism with trivial boundary (also called $r\partial$-cobordism in \cite{WallGeometrical}) and let $V:\hvb M\leadsto \hvb N$ be the trivial cobordism between the boundaries.
 Observe that the $4$-ad $W\coloneqq ((W'\cup_{\hb M} M)\times [0,1],W'\times \{0\}\cup_{\hb N} \hb N\times [0,1] , (\vb M\cup V)\times [0,1] ,M\times \{0\}\sqcup (W'\cup_{\partial M} M)\times \{1\})$ is a triad cobordism.
 Additionally, given any handle decomposition on $W'$ relative to $\hb M$ (in the sense of loc.cit.), one can define a triad handle decomposition on $W$ relative to $M$ by attaching right handles just as prescribed by the handle decomposition on $W'.$ In other words, a filtration on $W'$ relative to $\partial M$ induces one on $(W'\cup_{\hb M}M)\times [0,1]$ relative to $M\times [0,1].$ This filtration is obtained by attaching right handles at each stage along (collars of) the attaching maps of $W'.$ Conversely, given any triad cobordism $W:M\leadsto N$ that admits a triad handle decomposition with only right handles is diffeomorphic to $(\hb W\cup_{\hb M} M)\times [0,1].$ One can see this by using the gradient flow of a Morse function, in the sense of \cite{BNR}, with only boundary critical points to retract $W$ into a collar of $\hb W\cup_{\hb M} M$.